 Stephan McGuire, Executive Director

-He's happily back onboard with Tree Media & directing Santa Monica-based Tree Media Foundation where we focus on environmental, humanitarian & action campaigns.
-Through Stephan's Zürich-based NGO Cernunnos Media he will be developing media projects focused on the foundational principles of critical & thinking as it intersects with spirituality.
+Through University of Vermont, Stephan is a certified dignity and end-of-life therapist living in Rome, Italy.
+Dignity Therapy is individualised, narrative psychotherapy reducing psychosocial & existential distress promoting dignity, meaning & hope for end-of-life clients & their loved ones.
+From there is is also directing Tree Media Foundation where focusing on environmental, humanitarian & action campaigns.
 Through University of Massachusetts he earned a Bachelor's Degree in sustainable development and a double Master's Degree in creative & critical thinking & in international relations.
 Also, he holds a degree in permaculture through Permaculture College of Australia as well as learning of biodynamics / Steiner / Waldorf / anthroposophy.
-As a dual citizen of Ireland & USA, Stephan is very much enjoying life as a resident of Rome, Italy.
-Loving to travel he's visited 45 countries thus far.
-A member of The Swedenborg Foundation & the International Academy of Consciousness finally he's currently (very slowly) pursuing a PhD doctorate in philosophy, neuroscience and psychology.
+A dual citizen of Ireland & USA, Stephan has visited 45+ countries thus far.
+A member of The Swedenborg Foundation & the International Academy of Consciousness finally he's currently pursuing a PhD doctorate in psychology.